AlexanderChirkin/Klondike-solitaire/README.md

 It is place, where user must lay down all cards by suit.

 ####  Pile
 Pile on table.
-User can put and take one or more carsd.
+User can put and take one or more cards.

 ####  CardOnUsersHand
 Cards which users are moving now.
 Also it contain method of return card.